juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### Resource definition {#custom-resources}

-#### Via Configmap
+#### Via ConfigMap

-Minimum required version is CSI Driver v0.24.0.
-Upon modification, application pods or mount pods need to be re-created for changes to take effect.
-If you decide to re-create mount pod, be sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) in advance, to avoid permanent loss of mount point within the application pod.
+The minimum required version is CSI Driver v0.24.0.
+Upon modification, application pods or Mount Pods need to be re-created for changes to take effect.
+If you decide to re-create Mount Pods, be sure to enable [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) in advance, to avoid permanent loss of mount point within the application pod.

 ```yaml {2-5}
   mountPodPatch: